Leadership

 • Lift: Provides stability, though less important than in airplanes.

-In space, drag and lift disappear, and only thrust and gravity remain.
+In space, there is no drag or lift—only thrust and gravity influence motion.
 Rockets like the Space Shuttle required up to 7.6 million pounds of thrust to overcome Earth’s gravity.

 4. Variable Mass Dynamics and Staging